ZebraDevs/datawedge-MAUI-SampleApp/README.md

 ## Latest updates (Apr.2025)

-- "Import Profile" button is now available.
+- A "Import Profile" button is now available.
 By default, Profile0 is the default profile.
 By pushing the Import Profile button, a specific, asset-predefined profile gets imported and associated to this app.
 - Check it's working with the "DW Active Profile", to see the currently set default profile.
 - If you make changes to the "com.ndzl.dwmaui" profile, remind that a new import will overwrite your changes.
 - Code behind the "Import Profile" button is credit by Laurent Trudu - Thanks Laurent!